 Innovation and adaptability

-As 2023 is repeatedly showing us, businesses that fail to adapt and pivot get left behind.
+As the past few years have repeatedly shown us, businesses that fail to adapt and pivot get left behind.
 A culturally diverse team will have an easier time innovating and adapting because of its rich background and various points of view.

 The more experiences and viewpoints, the stronger the pursuit of innovation and the easier it is to recognize and adapt to new changes in the economy or specific industry.